Skip to main content

 How will the team match with the organization’s strategy?
 How should the team evolve to support the organization in competition?

 Until then, the UX design team had undergone multiple development cycles, mainly directed by higher management.
 The organization has a solid customer-centric strategy, which was communicated and executed.
 The UX team represented the very meaning of this.
 Still, the connection was vague.
-We had a feeling of what we were and what we did, which needed to be more consistent and acted upon.
-That was an important realization – I needed to create and communicate our story.
+We had a feeling of who we were and what we did, which needed to be more consistent and acted upon.
+That was an important realization—I needed to create and communicate our story.

 Style